mkiol/kaktus/README.md

 ## Copyrights

 Be aware that Kaktus is an *unofficial* application.
-It means that it was not developed by Netvibes, and developer of this app have no relationship to Netvibes.
+It means that it was not developed by Netvibes nor Old Reader team.

 **Copyright &copy; 2014-2015 Michal Kosciesza**